EmergentSoftware/SQL-Server-Development-Assessment/README.md

 ## Some Checks Skipped
 **Check Id:** 26

-We skipped some checks that are not currently possible, relevant, or practical for the SQL Server sp_Developer is running against.
+We skipped some checks that are not currently possible, relevant, or practical for the SQL Server sp_Develop is running against.
 This could be due to the SQL Server version/edition or the database compatibility level.

 ---